floriangoetting/json-tag-test-app-android/README.md

 #### setGtmServerPreviewHeader(value: String?)
 This method can be used to set the X-Gtm-Server-Preview HTTP header value from the Server Side Google Tag Manager Preview Mode.

+#### setGtmServerPreviewHeaderWebviewCookieName(value: String?)
+This method can be used to set the X-Gtm-Server-Preview cookie name which should be used to inject the header into the webview.

 #### setDeviceIdCookieName(name: String?)
 This method can be used to set the device id cookie name you are using in JSON Client which is used to inject the device id cookie in the webview.